 #6 There are archaeological Significant Sites in the Park

 In a Stewardship report made in 1995 by the Michigan DNR, it noted that the potential exists for prehistoric sites in the park.
-Similar land formations have proven in the nearby Rush Lake State Game Area, where 36 sites have been recorded.
-These include prehistoric sites, as well as nineteenth and twentieth century historic sites.
+Similar land formations have been proven in the nearby Rush Lake State Game Area, where 36 sites have been recorded.
+These include prehistoric sites, as well as nineteenth and twentieth-century historic sites.
 Three more sites exist west of the park.
 One of these was found to be a large multi-component site.
 Its thought that smaller sites related to this large site are located in Sleeper State Park.

 #7 You can See Both the Sunrise and the Sunset on the Beach

 The park is uniquely situated such that visitors can view both sunrise and sunset during the